bas1c1/Go-Script/README.md

 <h1 align="center"> In the last update </h1>

-In the latest update, was added the ability to connect DLLs written in Visual C#
+In the latest update, was added the ability to connect DLLs written in Visual C# or JavaScript

 <div align="center">
     <h1 align="center"> Documentation </h1>